 - Ship2Ship Option for side by side mooring

 Within OPTIMOOR, descriptions of the vessel mooring gear and arrangement and the placement of terminal mooring points are prepared on simple "spread sheets".
-Another "spread sheet" is then used to describe the mooring line arrangement of that vessel at that berth.
-The wind and current velocities and directions are then input to analyze that mooring system, by calculating mooring line loads and vessel motion.
-These calculations are carried out instantaneously when ever input data is changed.
+Another "spread sheet" is then used to describe the mooring line arrangement of the vessel at the berth.
+The wind and current velocities and directions are then input to analyze the mooring system, by calculating mooring line loads and vessel motion.
+These calculations are carried out instantaneously whenever input data is changed.

-Lines that are loaded more than 55% of RBS are highlighted in red.
-A plan view of the mooring, shown above, can be viewed to check the mooring line arrangement.
-The mooring load analysis can be printed for records and later study.
+Lines that are loaded more than 50% for synthetics or 55% for steel of LDBL (Line Design Break Load) are highlighted in red.
+A plan view of the mooring can be viewed to check the mooring line arrangement and the mooring load analysis can be printed for records and later study.

 Functions and commands are intentionally simple in OPTIMOOR.
 One key command brings the case back to its initial conditions and resets target pre-tensions.
 Another brings all lines up to the tension that provides the least vessel movement.
 The user may then alter tensions in mooring lines by a simple process analogous to tending the mooring winch to bring the mooring line load distribution into better balance.
 A key command sweeps the wind through 360 degrees to determine the "worst-case" loading on each line.